ScottMorse/bun-workspaces/README.md

-bw run lint "my-workspace-*" # Run for matching workspace names bw run lint --parallel # Run at the same time bw run lint --args="--my-appended-args" # Add args to each script call bw run lint --args="--my-arg=<workspace>" # Use the workspace name in args
+bw run lint "my-workspace-*" # Run for matching workspace names bw run lint --parallel # Run at the same time bw run lint --args="--my-appended-args" # Add args to each script call bw run lint --args="--my-arg=<workspaceName>" # Use the workspace name in args

 # Run an inline command from the workspace directory
-bw run "echo 'this is my inline script for <workspace>'" --inline
+bw run "echo 'this is my inline script for <workspaceName>'" --inline

 # Show usage (you can pass --help to any command)
 bw help